Amos and Rocky

 “Hit a deer.”

-Rocky and Bubba took off a few months later.
+Rocky and Amos took off a few months later.
 Last I heard they were a few miles outside Chattanooga.
 Rayette moved to Red Oak and made the low life her fourth husband.
-She probably's gonna nag him into retiring to the Chunky River--if she don't shoot him first.
+She probably’s gonna nag him into retiring to the Chunky River--if he don’t shoot her first.

 Rocky and Amos had taken the insurance money and set up a road-kill taxidermy business.
-They figured that people who didn't eat what they ran over might want to have it stuffed and saved for their friends.
-But they didn't want to stay too close to Toxicburg in case some insurance investigator came around curious about two propane explosions caused by lightning in spots so close to one another.
+They figured that people who didn’t eat what they ran over might want to have it stuffed and saved for their heirs.
+But they didn’t want to stay too close to Toxicburg in case some insurance investigator came around curious about two propane explosions caused by lightning in spots so close to one another completely destroying their B&B.

 My personal opinion is maybe if the insurance people had done some investigating as to how Toxicburg got its name in the first place, they might not sell insurance here anyhow.
 But that’s another story.